 The University of Iowa Opera Studies Forum, part of International Programs, will present a series of six lectures coordinated with the Metropolitan Opera Live in HD theatre screenings.

 Nicholas Vazsonyi, professor of German and comparative literature at the University of South Carolina, will present “Richard Wagner: Self-Promotion and the Making of a Brand?” on Thursday, Sept.
 16, at 4:30 p.m. in Gerber Lounge of the English Philosophy Building.

 King to discuss pioneering Iraqi Education Initiative at Aug.
 26 ICFRC

 Anchee Min will read from and discuss her novel “Pearl of China” as part of the University of Iowa International Programs series “Prairie InSight” at 5 p.m.
-Monday, April 26, at Prairie Lights Books in downtown Iowa City.
+Monday, April 26, 2010.

 University of Iowa students will share an exhibit ‘Haiti Recovery Village’ from 4 to 8 p.m.
 Thursday, May 6, and from 8 a.m. to 1 p.m.
 Friday, May 7, at Hubbard Park in Iowa City.
 The exhibit is a result of a UI course titled “Haiti, The Evolution of Disaster.”